themaximalist/thinkabletype/README.md

+HyperType lets you create data in an intuitive way, and offer tools to manage and amplify it.

 ## The Design of HyperType

 A language for ideas needs a structureless structure.
 That's exactly what Stephen Wolfram found hypergraphs to be while working on his Universal Theory of Physics project.